simark/libdelorean/CodingStyle.md

             }
         };

+    Exceptions are when this is ambiguous, for example with constructors accepting an initializer list.
+In this case, use the old style (with `()`).

     Use your judgement to make your code as readable as possible.
     Do not, however, break literal strings used for user messages.
-  * Try to respect 80 columns as much as possible, visually identing the excess if
+  * Try to respect 80 columns as much as possible, visually identing the excess if necessary:
-    necessary:

         void HistoryFileSink::drawBranchFromIndex(std::size_t parentIndex,
                                                   std::size_t height)